neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 Built into the Time Travel assist editor, you can use Schema Diff to help when restoring branches, letting you compare states of your branch against its own or another branch's history before you complete a [branch restore](/docs/guides/branch-restore) operation.

-### Comparisons using the CLI
+### Comparisons using the CLI or API

 You can use the Neon CLI to compare a branch to any point in its own or any other branch's history.
 The `branches schema-diff` command offers full flexibility for any type of schema comparison: between a branch and its parent, a branch and its earlier state, or a branch to the head or prior state of another branch.
+The Neon API provides a `compare-schema` endpoint that lets you compare schemas between Neon branches programmatically, supporting CI/CD automation and AI agent use cases.

 ### Practical Applications